-You need potting soil, to save money I make mine-Start by mixing good garden soil, Compost, Manure any other organic matter together in a container, remember the more organic matter like compost and manure the better, you want the mix to be loose and full of nutrients for the plant.
-You can also add a couple of handfuls of organic fertilizer.
+You need to plant soil, to save cash I make mine-Start by mixing good garden soil, compost, manure any other organic matter together in a container, recollect the more organic material like fertilizer and manure the better, you would like the mixture to be loose and full of plant nutrients.
+You can also apply a few handfuls of organic fertilizer.

-place your seed potato piece, cut side down with the bud facing up,Space your seed potatoes evenly throughout the container .
+Fill he bottom (4 to 6 inches) of the container with your compost mix, place your seed potato piece, cut side down with the bud facing up,Space your seed potatoes evenly throughout the container .
 Cover with another 10cm (4in) layer of growing medium then watch it grow.
-As the shoots grow continue to add further layers of potting medium until you reach within 2 to 3 inches of the rim of the container.
+As the shoots expand, continue to add additional layers of potting medium before you reach the edge of the jar within 2 to 3 inches.

-You can never tell how big the potatoes is until you dig in to the soil to see, The first tubers will be ready to enjoy soon after plants start producing flowers.
-You can harvest them at that time or allow them to grow on to your preference.
-As soon as the foliage begins to die, it’s time to tip out the contents of your container and gather your bountiful harvest.
+You can never tell how large the potatoes are until you dig in to the soil to see, the first tubers will be ready to experience soon after the plants start producing flowers.
+You can either harvest them at that time or allow them to grow according to your preferences.
+So long as the vegetation begins to die, it’s time to tip the contents of your tank and collect your rich crop.

-Potato plants need 1 to 2 inches of water per week.
+Potato seedlings need 1 to 2 inches of water a week.

-Move potatoes to a different place in the garden each year to help limit disease and insect problems.
+Shift potatoes to a different place in the garden each year to help reduce disease and insect problems.